zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### kendo:chart-seriesItem-highlight

-Configures the appearance of highlighted points.
+Configures the appearance of highlighted points.** Applicable to bubble, pie, candlestick and ohlc series. **

 More documentation is available at [kendo:chart-seriesItem-highlight](chart/seriesitem-highlight).